MaximusMcCann/fastlane-plugin-get_android_version/README.md

 ## About get_android_version

-Gets the android versionName and versionCode from the `AndroidManifest.xml` file located in the provided apk.
+Gets the android versionName, versionCode and appName (label) from the `AndroidManifest.xml` file located in the provided apk.

 Usage: